“This post may contain affiliate links. Please read my disclosure for more info.

-Budgeting is the single most powerful tool for managing your money, because it enables you to funnel your money in accordance with your values.
+Budgeting is the single most powerful tool for managing your money, because when you funnel your money intentionally, you get to do more.

 Listening to the benefits of budgeting might have made my eyes glaze over in high school.
 But ironically, the advantages of budgeting bring exactly what someone any age wants – time and freedom.

 Contrary to popular belief, budgeting isn’t an exercise to limit your life.
 Using a budget has benefits way beyond just paying this month’s bills.

 Making a list of your income and expenses isn’t hard.
 What’s harder, is accepting that the numbers will force you to make some decisions.
 Even a simple budget will make it clear that you can’t do everything, but you can do some things.

 So a budget will help you to start zeroing in on what you value most.